astroveny/aws-bootcamp-cruddur-2023/journal/week8.md

 ### Frontend Absolute Import
 [Back to Top](#Week-8)

-This will set the "include" src dir as the root level for all files, this mean that we can move the js file anywhere within source yet it will affet route
+We will create jsconfig file which will set the "include" src dir as the root level for all files, this mean that we can move the js file anywhere within source yet it will affet route.

 - Create JS file `frontend-react-js/jsconfig.json`
 - Add the following code